 FAQs – Section 1: Aneuploidy in Pregnancy

 Aneuploidy is an abnormality in the number of chromosomes in a cell.
-It is usually associated with major developmental problems e.g., Down syndrome, which is due to an additional copy of chromosome 21 (trisomy 21).
+Aneuploidy involving the autosomes, i.e. the numbered chromosomes, is usually associated with major developmental problems, e.g. trisomy 21 (Down syndrome) due to an additional copy of chromosome 21.

 This is a simple question, but the answer can be quite complex.
 There are three factors underlying the frequency of aneuploidy in pregnancy.